crosscompute/crosscompute-docs/docs/automation-framework/README.md

   memory: { amount of memory you want to reserve to run your script }
 display:
   styles:
-    - uri: { uri to CSS stylesheet that will be used to render your templates }
+    - uri: { uri to CSS stylesheet that will style your templates }
-    - path: { path to CSS stylesheet that will be used to render your templates }
+    - path: { path to CSS stylesheet that will style your templates }
   header:
     path: { path to markdown template that defines the header }
   footer: